About the Scheme

 What is involved and how it may affect you

-Advance warning notices will be on site with appropriate traffic management in place during works.
+Advance warning notices will be on site to advertise a road closure.
+Appropriate traffic management, including diversions will be in place during works.

 Properties located either side of the bridge will be accessible via the diversion or alterative local routes.

 We regret that no pedestrian access will be possible during these works.

 Please note that the programme may be subject to change at short notice if affected by poor weather or if unexpected issues arise.

 We aim to keep residents and businesses updated via this webpage and via site signage.
 Information will also be shared with local parish councils.